Trinity Exam in Spoken English

 Our Trinity exams are not open to UK visa applicants as we are not registered as a Secure English Language Test Centre with the Home Office or UKBA.For more information about Secure English Language Tests for UK visas go to this website:

 The Trinity ESOL Graded Examinations in Spoken English (GESE) is a widely recognised test of speaking in English.
-Universities, multi-national companies and several thousand schools and colleges around the world have chosen to adopt Trinity GESE examinations.
+Universities, multi-national companies and several thousand schools and colleges around the world use these examinations.

-The GESE is offered at 12 different grades, which are grouped into 4 stages of language level.
-So whatever your level is, you can have the chance to take an exam and receive a certificate showing your speaking level in English.
+The GESE is offered at 12 different grades, which are grouped into four stages of language level.
+Whatever your level is, you can take an exam to receive a certificate showing your speaking level in English.

 You can take the Trinity GESE at our exam centres in Oakfield Road or our junior centres at Clifton College or Queens Avenue.

-International House Bristol also runs courses at these centres to help prepare students for the topics and style of questions that they will meet in the final exam.
+International House Bristol also runs courses at these centres to help prepare students for the topics and style of questions in the final exam.

 The four different stages (levels)

-The 4 stages are known as Initial, Elementary, Intermediate and Advanced.
+The four stages (or levels) are known as Initial, Elementary, Intermediate and Advanced.
 In the Initial Stage tests, you just have a short conversation with the examiner.
-The experience, even at this early stage, helps you become more confident in speaking your new language and interacting with a native speaker who will do his or her best to encourage you to show what you can say.
+The experience, even at this stage, helps you become more confident in speaking your new language and interacting with a native speaker who will do his or her best to encourage you to show what you can say.

-Then, progressively from one stage to the next, there are more and more tasks (for example a Topic at Elementary Stage and Text at Intermediate Stage).
-These are all similar to real-life tasks that you may need to do in English.
+Then, from one stage to the next, there are more and more tasks (for example, a topic at Elementary Stage and text at Intermediate Stage).
+These are all similar to real-life tasks you may need to do in English.

-By the time you reach Advanced Stage, you should be very comfortable and proficient at using a wide range of language in most general and work and study situations.
-For more information about the content and activities involved in the different stages, see the GESE basic information page on the Trinity College website.
+By the time you reach Advanced Stage, you should be very comfortable and proficient at using a wide range of language in most general, work and study situations.
+For more information about the content and activities involved in the different stages, please see the GESE basic information page on the Trinity College website.